Hirosvk/slack_ttt/README.md

 - POST api/games/check => GamesController#check
 - POST api/games/how => GamesController#how

 Additionally, it accepts GET request to any unmatched routes, and returns a response with the status 200 with a JSON message "Hi Slack people!".
-This feature was implemented to accommodate SSL checking.
+This was implemented to accommodate for SSL checking from Slack.

 ### Security and Credentials
-Slack Tic-Tac-Toe verifies the parameter "token" for all incoming requests besides GET request.
+Slack Tic-Tac-Toe verifies the parameter "token" for all incoming requests except for GET request.
 Tokens issued by Slack are stored in the server database, and any incoming requests from other sites without valid tokens will fail.
 Please see the code [here][slash_command_token]

 When the app makes a request to Slack API, it retrieves the token from the database.
 The app uses Slack API Tester token, which, I think, is sufficient for the purpose of the assignment.